Sabudana (Tapioca) Vada Recipe

-- Soak 2 cups tapioca (shabudana) in water for 3-4 hours.
+- Soak the tapioca in water for 3-4 hours.
 The level of water should be just above the level of the tapioca.

-- Wash 1/4 cup samak rice (vrat ke chawal) and add 1/2 cup water to it.
+- Wash the samak rice (vrat ke chawal) and add 1/2 cup water to it.

 - Keep it on a medium flame for boiling.

-- Once the water is used up till level of the rice grains, reduce the heat to low and cover to cook till all the water is absorbed.
+- Continue to boil till the level of water reaches the level of the rice grains, then reduce the heat to low and cover to cook till all the water is used up and the rice is cooked.
 Then turn off the gas and keep aside.
 (This procedure to cook samak rice is the same as we cook common white rice)

 - After 3-4 hours, the tapioca absorbs all the water and puffs up.